arve0/master/thesis_web.md

 when moving to the next pixel.
 Sliding window filters are also called rank filters.

-## Scanning microscope
-[@Fig:epi] illustrate the internal workings of a Leica SP8 scanning microscope which have an epi-illumination setup.
-Epi-illumination is when the detectors (26) and light source (1, 3, 5, 7) are on the same side of the objective (18).
-But as seen, the epi-setup also allows for external detectors (19).
-By scanning one means that the light source is focused to a specific part of the specimen and scanned line by line in a raster pattern.
-While the laser are scanned over the surface, a detector measure light in samples and each measured sample will be saved to an image pixel.
-The scanning is done by a oscillation mirror (14).
-The term non descanned detector indicate that the light does not travel by the scanning mirror before reaching the detector.
-In SP8 (17) and (19) are non descanned detectors, where (17) measure reflected light and (19) measure transmitted light.

-![Internals of a Leica SP8 microscope.
-Picture from Leica SP8 brochure [@leica_microsystems_cms_gmbh_leica_2014].](figures/epi.jpg) {#fig:epi}

-The view field of a microscope is the physical size of viewable area.
-The view field depends on the magnification of the objective and the scanner zoom.
-Scanner zoom is when the scanner is set to oscillate with less amplitude while still sampling at the same rate.
-As field of view is at the magnitude of
-\SI{1e-4}{\metre}, specimen must be moved around to image a larger area.
-The device that moves the specimen is called a stage.
-The stage position, or specimen position if you like, is denoted with a upper case $X$ to distinguish it from lower case $x$ which denote image pixel position.

-## Nonlinear light interaction

-- focal volume

 ## Software

 ### Leica LAS X
 LAS X is the software that contols the Leica SP8 microscope.
 LAS X comes with